Jochyoua/SafeChatX/README.md

 to placeholders and they are defined through the replacePlaceholders method.
 An example could be the
 following: `/kick {PLAYER}`

+#### (CheckPriority.Priority) Check#getCheckPriority()

+This is the priority of this check.
+When a check has higher priority level it will be checked before, and vice versa.

+#### (String) Check#getBypassPermission()

+This is the permission required to bypass a check.
+Players that do have this permission will skip this check entirely.

 ### Annotations API

 SafeChat uses some annotations in order for you to easily pass information into your checks without having to override